pederhaag/spring-mtxml-api/README.md

 On the backend a MySQL database is initialized with content description of single tags, including constructed regular expressions used in parsing.
 This initialization is relatively heavy, but is only performed at startup.

-**Note:** A lot of features in terms of api-funcitonality is missing in this repository like for example caching.
+**Note: A lot of features in terms of api-funcitonality is missing in this repository like for example caching.
+Unit and integration tests are also not implemented.**

 ## Supported methods
 * ```GET /mtxml/mttoxml``` translates a full MT message to XML.
 Contents of the MT message is expected in parameter `content` of the request